-Hunza Valley Pakistan.
+Hunza Valley Pakistan

+Hunza Valley is a mountain valley in the northern part of Pakistan.
 Hunza Valley is also known as the Heaven on Earth.

 Hunza is a precipitous valley in Gilgit district.
 Hunza Valley is the most delightful place in Pakistan.
 Consistently voyagers visit this place and catch the wonderful picturesque perspectives of this valley.
 There are such a significant number of spots in Hunza Valley that are renowned for their awesome scene.
 Hunza valley in Gilgit – Baltistan, is Tucked away among the precipitous peaks of northern Pakistan, the Hunza Valley’s natural splendour and position on the Central Asian Silk Route has attracted travellers, merchants, and mountaineers for centuries.
 Beyond its iconic glaciers, fertile apricot farms, and turquoise lakes, the region is also rich in cultural heritage.

 In central Hunza, the thousand-year-old Altit fort and 700-year-old Baltit fort are some of the region’s oldest standing monuments and evidence of the valley’s feudal regime.
 Traditionally home to the Mir, or king, of Hunza, Altit Fort was eventually vacated in favor of Baltit Fort.
 The rectangular stronghold sits at the foot of the Ulter Glacier and commands a view of the Hunza Valley and its tributaries—a strategic position for controlling the trans Karakoram trade route between South and Central Asia.
 The fort served as home to the Mir until 1945.
 (See more wild and beautiful places of Pakistan.)